bmstoss13/DS4002-Project1/README.md

-# DS4002 Project 1 - Comoparing Model Performance in Spam vs. Ham Email Detection
+# DS4002 Project 1 - Spam vs. Ham Email Detection

 The goal of our project is to build a model that identifies spam emails with at least 95% accuracy.
-We first clean and preprocess the textual data, then use three algorithms (K-Nearest Neighbors, Logistic Regression, and Decision Trees) to identify emails as spam or not spam.
-We then analyze model performance based on precision and accuracy levels to determine the highest performing algorithm in detecting spam email.
+We first cleaned and preprocessed the textual email data, then used three algorithms (K-Nearest Neighbors, Logistic Regression, and Decision Trees) to identify emails as spam or not spam.
+We then analyzed model performance based on precision and accuracy levels to determine the highest performing algorithm in detecting spam emails.

 ## Software/Platform